jgberton/rightplace-ai-case-study/README.md

 <br>

-Made with ☕, curiosity and Product Thinking.
+Built with ☕, curiosity and Product Thinking.

 </p>